k8-scalar/grasshopper/install_kubeadm/readme.md

 Add appropriate config file to .ssh directory on master node or use ssh agent to automatically select the correct key

+### Nfs share

+The script will also mount an nfs share to which you have access.
+To know the url, ask the system administrator of your openstack environment

 ### Openstack client

 Install the openstack client on one of the master node.